Tallround3r/PerfectTime/documentation/TestPlan.md

 ### 4.1 Outline of Test Inclusions

 The React functionality will be tested with unit tests.
-Functional tests against the frontend are performed with Cucumber and Selenium.
+Functional tests against the frontend are performed with Cucumber and TestCafe.
 Security will also be tested with function tests.
 The installation is tested with Travis CI logs and Uptime Robot.

 ### 4.2 Outline of Other Candidates for Potential Inclusion